spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 ];
 ```

+* Open @TODO `webpack.config.js` in your IDE and point out the following:

-* In `webpack.config.js`, point out the 3 different entry points created for each app.
-Remind the students that each bundle will include all dependencies brought into each entry file with ES6 `import`.
+  * There are 3 different entry points created for each app.

+  * Each bundle will include all dependencies brought into each entry file with ES6 `import`.

 ```js
 entry: {